finalcut/finalcut.github.io/_posts/2015-08-18-cf-11-and-stored-procedures-with-named-parameters.md

 comments: true
 featured: false
 ---
-Up to this point none of my customers have upgraded to CF 11.
+Up to this point none of my customers had upgraded to CF 11.
 Some have been hanging out at CF9 and others have long since moved to CF 10.
 However, this week one moved to CF 11 and we ran into what I thought was a strange error.